-The code would encounter similar difficulties in each jurisdiction that adopted it.
-Even the shortest version of the Field Code was significantly longer than any other state statute before the Progressive legislation of the twentieth century.
-Unlike statutory compilations that sometimes took the name of a “code” but made no changes to existing law, the Field Code opened by abolishing the hallmarks of prior practice and instituting “hereafter” a new form of action with substantial revisions to basic matters of civil remedies.
-In the states where it was imported, there was no getting around the fact that the code introduced much new law, yet legislators were unable to read, critique, and amend the code within the brief period of a legislative session.
+The Field Code encountered similar difficulties in each jurisdiction that adopted it.
+Even the shortest version of the code was significantly longer than any other state statute before the Progressive legislation of the twentieth century.
+Unlike statutory compilations that sometimes took the name of a “code” but made no changes to existing law, the Field Code opened by abolishing the hallmarks of prior practice and instituting a new form of action with substantial revisions to basic matters of civil remedies.
+In the states where it was imported, there was no getting around the fact that the code introduced new law, yet legislators were unable to read, critique, and amend the code within the brief period of a legislative session.
 “It is folly to undertake to pass a code in a sixty day session,” wrote the Montana Post, “and the best way would be for the Assembly to select one from a State or Territory which would come near meeting our wants, and slide it through with the fewest changes possible.”
 Sliding the code through eased the problem of time but exacerbated the problem of local sovereignty.
 “To be governed by a foreign law, especially when that law is not preknown to the people whose conduct is to be regulated thereby … is something repugnant to the idea of Democratic Republican government,” complained the The Miner’s Express in Iowa.

 How, then, did states and territories achieve a politically acceptable balance between efficiency and sovereignty, borrowing law for sake of time but endowing it with popular legitimacy in each locale?
-Quite apart from the technicalities of legal practice, the American federation of civil government into (depending on the year) more than thirty or forty separate jurisdictions makes it hard to describe a phenomenon that was truly national despite its state-centered enactments.
+Quite apart from the technicalities of legal practice, the American federation of civil government into (depending on the year) more than thirty or forty separate jurisdictions makes it hard to understand a phenomenon that was truly national despite its state-centered enactments.
 It requires a sense of how much law was borrowed in each location and to what degree innovations were introduced.
 But precisely because these questions concern codes—texts that comprehensively and systematically cover a given subject—they are ideal sources for the techniques of digital history.

 To discover how the Field Code migrated to other jurisdictions, we compiled a corpus of potentially relevant laws, including separately bound codes of civil procedure as well as codes or statutes appearing within session laws and statutory compilations from around the Atlantic world.
-The corpus comprises 135 statutes from the nineteenth century, which amounts to 7.7 million words organized into 98,000 regulations.
+The corpus comprises 161 statutes from the nineteenth century, which amounts to 12.7 million words organized into 137,000 regulations.
 It includes the initial enactment of every U.S. code of civil procedure, as well as procedure statutes and re-enacted codes from jurisdictions reputed to have been legally influential, including French and British codes.
 The corpus does not include every nineteenth-century statute of procedural law.
 While a comprehensive project may be illuminating in its own ways, our specific question of how New York legislation influenced other American jurisdictions permits a more curated corpus.